xlanor/mirror.jingk.ai/README.md

 Please move to another mirror service instead as I do not intend to move from cf.

+For affected EndeavourOS users in particular in india, please consider using [freedif](mirror.freedif.org).
+All endeavourOS mirrors sync off Tier 1, and the dns service for mirror.freedif.org is provided by OVH, so you should not see any changes in service coverage.

 ### Why run a mirror?

 Too many of the smaller distributions that I utilise have only one mirror in the region.